Battle of the Îles Saint-Marcouf: Background

 Throughout the French Revolutionary Wars, British warships patrolled the French coast, intercepting and destroying French maritime traffic and blockading French ports.
 In 1795 Captain Sir Sidney Smith, a prominent Royal Navy officer, recognised that if resupply points could be established on islands off the French coast then cruising warships could extend their time at sea.
-To this purpose, Smith seized the uninhabited Îles Saint-Marcouf, which lie 3.5 nmi off Ravenoville on the Cotentin peninsula in Normandy.
+To this purpose, Smith occupied the uninhabited Îles Saint-Marcouf, which lie 3.5 nmi off Ravenoville on the Cotentin Peninsula in Normandy.
 Smith constructed barracks and gun batteries and manned the islands with 500 sailors and marines, including a large proportion of men unfit for ship-board service, described as "invalids".
 The Glengarry Fencibles offered to provide a garrison, but after the French captured Smith this fell through.